lokeshwar777/loki-nodejs-api-learning/README.md

 1. **Web Server Concept:**

-   - [Web Server](loki-nodejs/Web%20Server/): A basic Node.js web server using Express.
+   - [Web Server](Web%20Server/): A basic Node.js web server using Express.
      - Provides endpoints for the home page, Loki, and a custom god.

 2. **REST API Implementation Concept:**
-   - [restAPI](loki-nodejs/restAPI/): Focuses on implementing a RESTful API using Node.js and Express.
+   - [RESTful API with Express](RESTful%20API%20with%20Express/): Focuses on implementing a RESTful API using Node.js and Express.
      - Includes endpoints for user retrieval, addition, update, and deletion.

 ## Project Structure